viiktoria7kk/viiktoria7kk/README.md

-# 🚀 Backend Developer | Software Engineering Student | Node.js
+# 🚀 JavaScript | TypeScript Developer

 ## About Me:
-I'm a software engineering student with a focus on backend development.
-I've been actively involved in developing pet-projects and contributing to startups, primarily using Node.js.
+I'm a software engineer with a focus on backend development.
 I'm passionate about learning new technologies and collaborating with teams to create high-quality products.

 ## Skills:
 - JavaScript